xFiveRivers/drum-classifier/README.md

 ![Folder Structure](img/file_structure.png)

-Where the root folder hosts all of the subfolders and all files pertaining to the main usage of the project.
+Where the root folder hosts all of the sub-folders and all files pertaining to the main usage of the project.

 ### Data Folder